Aliases for MITF Gene

 Previous GeneCards Identifiers for MITF Gene

 This gene encodes a transcription factor that contains both basic helix-loop-helix and leucine zipper structural features.
 It regulates the differentiation and development of melanocytes retinal pigment epithelium and is also responsible for pigment cell-specific transcription of the melanogenesis enzyme genes.
 Heterozygous mutations in the this gene cause auditory-pigmentary syndromes, such as Waardenburg syndrome type 2 and Tietz syndrome.
 Alternatively spliced transcript variants encoding different isoforms have been identified. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MITF Gene

 MITF (Microphthalmia-Associated Transcription Factor) is a Protein Coding gene.
-Diseases associated with MITF include waardenburg syndrome, type 2a and mitf-related melanoma and renal cell carcinoma predisposition syndrome.
-Among its related pathways are Pathways in cancer and Glioma.
+Diseases associated with MITF include tietz albinism-deafness syndrome and waardenburg syndrome, type 2a.
+Among its related pathways are IL6-mediated signaling events and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
-An important paralog of this gene is TFEC.
+An important paralog of this gene is TFE3.

 UniProtKB/Swiss-Prot for MITF Gene